SanchitaMishra170676/GHCI-Skillenza/README.md

 > We were inspired by the idea of converting crisis into opportunity by our honorable Prime Minister Mr. Narendra Modi.
 Further the volunteer's and NGO's who showed great enthusiasm trying to help people in the pandemic inspired us to create a mutual platform for the volunteers and the needy.
 Moreover, despite the challenges Covid-19 has created, the outbreak has quickly broadened the space for innovation and collaboration within the entrepreneurial ecosystem.
 Pushing us to recognise just how much we can achieve in a very short amount of time.
 It has driven a creative solution-focused and collaborative mindset in us!!

 ## CONTRACT ACCOUNT
-- With emerging technologies like Blockchain, we've planned to design a consensus to make payments betwwen volunteers and users more trustworthy.
+- With emerging technologies like Blockchain, we've planned to design a consensus to make payments between volunteers and users more trustworthy.
-- User woul make payment into the contract account and based on the situation whether his stuff is delivered or not , payment would go into volunteer's account otherwise roll back to the user, this would make the application more thrustworthy and scalable.
+- User would make payment into the contract account and based on the situation whether his stuff is delivered or not , payment would go into volunteer's account otherwise rollback to the user, this would make the application more thrustworthy and scalable.